juice-shop/pwning-juice-shop/part2/xss.md

 ### Perform a persisted XSS attack bypassing a server-side security mechanism

-This is the hardest XSS challenge, as it cannot by solved by fiddling with the client-side Javascript or bypassing the client entirely.
+This is the hardest XSS challenge, as it cannot by solved by fiddling with the client-side JavaScript or bypassing the client entirely.
 Whenever there is a server-side validation or input processing involved, you should investigate how it works.
 Finding out implementation details
 - e.g. used libraries, modules or algorithms - should be your priority.